amree/amree.github.io/_posts/2011-07-11-how-to-enable-mysql-support-in-qt-sdk-for-windows.markdown

 meta-description: How to enable MySQL Support in Qt SDK for Windows
 ---

-# {{ page.title }}

 It has been quite a while since I wrote the previous guide.
 Since that particular post gained a lot of visitors, I decided to write a new guide based on the new Qt SDK and MySQL so that it will help people with new version for both softwares.

 Download Qt SDK and install it.
 In my case, I installed it at `C:\QtSDK`.
 You must make sure that you’ve chosen to install Qt Sources.
 If you have Qt SDK installed but you haven’t install Qt sources, just go to **Start > All Programs > Qt SDK > Maintain Qt SDK** to install it.

 ![](/images/posts/2011-07-11-qt.png)